NEW: My new book Pro SwiftUI is out now – level up your SwiftUI skills today! >>

 }

-Having two vertical stacks like this allows us to position things more precisely: the outer stack will space its views out by 30 points each, whereas the inner stack has no spacing.
+Having two vertical stacks like this allows us to position things more precisely: the outer stack will space its views out by 30 points each, whereas the inner stack has no custom spacing.

 That’s enough to give you a basic idea of our user interface, and already you’ll see it doesn’t look great – some flags have white in them, which blends into the background, and all the flags are centered vertically on the screen.